angongcelenica/Data-Science-Project-Portfolio/README.md

 # Data Science Portfolio

 ## Introduction
-I compiled all my projects to showcase the skills I developed partaking in the Data Science course with Tech Talent Academy.
-I used Python (NumPy & Pandas), R, SQL, and Microsoft Excel to create user input programmes, input data and created visualisations.
+I compiled all my projects to showcase the technological skills I developed; partaking in the Data Science course with Tech Talent Academy.
+The technologies used to create this project includes Python (Numpy, Pandas & Matplotlib), R (with data visualisations), SQL, Microsoft Excel and Tensorflow for Machine Learning.

 ## Python
 ### What is Python?